 Skip to contents

 This function calculates a respondent's non-HDL cholesterol level by subtracting their HDL cholesterol level from their total cholesterol level.
-It first checks whether the input values LAB_CHOL (total cholesterol) and LAB_HDL (HDL cholesterol) are both less than certain thresholds (99.6 mmol/L and 9.96 mmol/L, respectively).
-If both conditions are met, it calculates the non-HDL cholesterol level; otherwise, it sets the non-HDL value to NA to indicate that the calculation is not applicable.
+It first checks whether the input values LAB_CHOL (total cholesterol) and LAB_HDL (HDL cholesterol) are within valid ranges.

 Usage